XLabs-AI/deforum-x-flux/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Or for better experience you can run `FLUX.ipynb`
+Or for better experience you can run `DEFORUM_FLUX.ipynb`

 ## Run from cli
 ```bash